apalache-mc/apalache/docs/src/tutorials/pbt-and-tla.md

   balanceOf["Bob"] == 5
   balanceOf["Eve"] == 10
 ```
+where `balanceOf` is a function mapping each address identifier (or, for simplicity, user) to their balance in the current state.

-If our users are only holding their tokens, it is a little bit boring.
+If our users do nothing but hold their tokens, it is a little bit boring.
 In ERC20,
 they can transfer tokens via a "transfer" transaction:

 ```